tigergraph/ecosys/demos/guru_scripts/docker/tutorial/4.x/README.md

 Load Data
 ============
 Copy [load.gsql](./script/load.gsql) to your container.
-Next, run the following in bash command line.
+Next, run the following in your container's bash command line.
 ```
 gsql load.gsql
 ```